Sean Lee

 The interface became the product's centrepiece.

-The 3D spatial interface became the key differentiator in investor demonstrations.
+Per the Wallace founder, the 3D spatial interface became the primary investor-demo moment through 2023.
+It was the beat in the pitch that drew questions.
 What started as a control panel redesign became the visual identity of Eva's brand.
-The thing people remembered after a pitch.

-Usability validated across multiple rounds: innovative enough to differentiate, intuitive enough for daily use.
+Usability validated through lo-fi and a head-to-head V1 test: innovative enough to differentiate, intuitive enough for daily use.
 The SpaceX-inspired aesthetic gave authority; the spatial awareness gave intuition.
 This wasn't a design exercise.
 It was the joint product of tight designer-developer co-creation, every iteration a conversation rather than a handoff.

 Investor centrepiece: the 3D interface became the demo moment in Eva's product pitch